shunhiguchi/yelp-camp/README.md

 - Users can leave reviews on campgrounds.
 - Users can find campgrounds via an interactive map.

+## Notes

-Disclaimer: this website was developed as part of the Web Developer Bootcamp 2020/2021 by Colt Steele.
+This website was developed as part of the Web Developer Bootcamp 2020/2021 by Colt Steele.